edgd1er/nordlynx-proxy/README.md

 Warning 3: At the moment, the container is not set to run with generated wireguard config file. (healtcheck, start checks, switch from nordvpn to wireguard tools)

 This is a NordVPN docker container that connects to the NordVPN recommended servers through nordvpn client, and starts both a SOCKS5 proxy (dante) and an http proxy.
 Upon connection, the wireguard configuration is saved to `/etc/wireguard/wg0.conf` if required `GENERATE_WIREGUARD_CONF=true`.
 This file can be exported then re-used to setup a plain wireguard connection.
+After this operation, 317 MB of additional disk space will be used.
 Openvpn and nordlynx technology are available.

 Added docker image version for raspberry.